quintans/eventsourcing/README.md

 ## Introduction

-The goal of this project is to implement an event store and how this event store could be used with the Event Sourcing + CQRS Architecture pattern where each side (write and read) can scale independently.
+The goal of this project is to implement an event store and how this event store could be used with the Event Sourcing + CQRS Architecture pattern, where each side (write and read) can scale independently.

-This library provides a common interface to store domain events in a database, like MongoDB, and to stream the events to an event bus like NATS and eventually be consumed by a projector.
+This library provides a common interface to store domain events in a database, like MongoDB, and to stream the events to an event bus like NATS and eventually be consumed by one or more projections.

-Other than the event store and the event streaming I also implemented a simple orchestration layer for the event consumer on the read side to create projections.
+Other than the event store and the event streaming, I also implemented all the plumbing for projections.

 > Creating a projection may take hours or even days, depending on the amount of event history so it is a good idea to create a projection on the side and start using it after it has catch up (blue/green).